photos/24_Frank Lloyd Wright Home.jpg*600*427

 Participants: Merve Bedir, Giulia Cordin, Marco Ferrari, David Gorny, Gili Merin, Monuriki (Marco Minicucci, Luis Pimentel, Livia Shamir), Elisa Pasqual, Ana Pecar, Anna Positano, and Studio Folder. photo ¬© Delfino Sisto Legnani

-Gili had various training as an architect and a researcher in AMO*OMA in Rotterdam, COBE in Berlin and ArchDaily in Santiago, Chile.
-She participated in the curatorial and production stages of various international exhibitions including The Urburb at the 14th International Architecture Biennale in Venice, Far Away-So Close in MAO Ljubljana, Fire and Forget at the KW Institute for Contemporary Art, and Wohnungsfrage at HKW Berlin.
+Gili has worked as an architect and researcher at AMO*OMA in Rotterdam, COBE in Berlin and Efrat-Kowalsky in Tel Aviv.
+She has participated in the curatorial and production stages of a number of exhibitions, including The Urburb at the 14th International Architecture Biennale in Venice, Far Away-So Close in MAO Ljubljana, Fire and Forget at the KW Institute for Contemporary Art and Wohnungsfrage at HKW Berlin.

-She authored the Wallpaper City Guide for Tel Aviv (Phaidon, 2016), and conducted research and editorial work for OMAs Elements of Architecture (Taschen, 2017), and The Israel Project by Zvi Efrat (Spector Books, 2018).
-Her writings and photography have been featured in various academic journals and international publications including MITs Thresholds, Mark Magazine, Frame, Surface, Quaderns, Artsy, Ha'aretz, ArchDaily, Uncube, Metropolis, StylePark, Business Insider, The Huffington Post and Detail.
+She authored the Wallpaper City Guide for Tel Aviv (Phaidon, 2016) and conducted research and editorial work for OMAs Elements of Architecture (Taschen, 2017) and The Israel Project by Zvi Efrat (Spector Books, 2018).
+Her writing and photography has been published in MITs Thresholds, Mark Magazine, Frame, Surface, Quaderns, Artsy, Ha'aretz, ArchDaily, Uncube, Metropolis, StylePark, Business Insider, The Huffington Post and Detail.